menandmice/micetro_docs/guides/implementation/cloud.rst

   Akamai OPEN APIs are time sensitive!
 It is crucial to synchronize the system your client operates on with a Stratum 2 or higher time source.

 .. danger::
-  If the time on the server running the DNS Remote differs significantly from Coordinated Universal Time, authentication will fail preventing access/updating of zones through Micetro.
+  If the time on the server running the DNS Remote differs significantly from Coordinated Universal Time, authentication will fail, preventing access/updating of zones through Micetro.

 .. _connect-azure:

 Azure DNS
 """"""""""
-Fill in the  fields required to connect to Azure:
+Fill out the fields required to connect to Azure:

 .. image:: ../../images/add-azure-dns.png
    :width: 50%

-* For information about how to configure Azure DNS, see :ref:`configure-azure-dns`.
+For information about how to configure Azure DNS, see :ref:`configure-azure-dns`.

 .. _connect-aws:

-Amazon Web Services
+Amazon Web Services (AWS)
-"""""""""""""""""""
+"""""""""""""""""""""""""
-Fill in the fields required to connect to AWS:
+Fill out the fields required to connect to AWS:

 .. image:: ../../images/add-aws.png
    :width: 50%